alp82/next-starter/README.md

 * Store without a library by using react hooks and context api
 * Immer integration for easy updates of immutable data
 * CSS-in-JS with native CSS syntax powered by Emotion
-* Unit tests with Jest
+* Unit tests with Jest and TypeScript
-* Integration tests with Cypress
+* Integration tests with Cypress and TypeScript
 * Nice UI's for both test frameworks with real-time watchers via native Cypress and Majestic
 * Storybook with Typescript, React and Hook support
 * Git hooks to prevent committing and pushing bad code